suit-wg/manifest-spec/draft-ietf-suit-manifest-02.md

 #  Security Considerations

 This document is about a manifest format describing and protecting firmware images and as such it is part of a larger solution for offering a standardized way of delivering firmware updates to IoT devices.
-A more detailed discussion about security can be found in the architecture document {{Architecture}} and in {{Information}}.
+A more detailed discussion about security can be found in the architecture document {{I-D.ietf-suit-architecture}} and in {{I-D.ietf-suit-information-model}}.

 # Mailing List Information